pheyvaer/plato/README.md

 ```shell
 npm run build:id:prod
 ```
-You need to update the latter script to use your production url.

 We configured the Webpack dev server to set the Content-Type of `/id` to `application/ld+json` in `webpack.dev.config.js`.

+You find the changes you need to do for production [here](#prepare-for-production).

+## Prepare for production
+You need to update the following to prepare the Web app for production.

+- Update the `build:id:prod` script in `package.json` to use your production url of the Web app.
-You need to set the value for `CLIENT_ID` to your production url of the Client ID in `webpack.config.js`.
+- Update the `CLIENT_ID` in `webpack.config.js` to use your production url of the Client ID of the Web app.

 ## License